vercre/wallet/README.md

 ### Issuance Service

 1. Start the issuer service which provides a simple HTTP API for issuing some hard-coded credentials.
 By default, this will start on `http://localhost:8080`.
 You can change the host and port by setting the `VERCRE_HTTP_ADDR` environment variable if you wish.
+You will need to make sure the web application is configured to use the same host and port by setting the `VITE_VERCRE_HTTP_ADDR` environment variable in the `.env.development` file.

 ```shell
 cd examples/issuer